 The children bring their water bottles home regularly so that you can ensure that it is kept clean.
 Because of the obvious risk of tooth decay, we will allow only plain water in these bottles, please avoid squash and fizzy drinks are completely prohibited.
-The children are able to refill their water bottles at school during the school day.
+The children can refill their water bottles at school during the school day.